goszpeti/conan_explorer/README.md

 ## Toolchain

-This project uses Python with Qt as a frontend using the PyQt integration.
+This project uses Python with Qt as a frontend using the PySide6 integration.
 An IDE configuration is available for VsCode.

 See https://sonarcloud.io/project/overview?id=goszpeti_conan_app_launcher for Static Code Analysis.